kachaMukabe/challenge-django/README.md

 - Any suggestions on what should be changed in the specifications.

 ## Bonus Task:
-If you feel you want to impress us more, replace the REST Framework by using Graphene instead.
+If you feel you want to impress us more, replace the REST Framework by using Graphene (GraphQL for Python) instead.

 ## Tip:
-We need someone that will be able to keep codebase and libraries used up-to-date
+We need someone that will be able to keep codebase and libraries used up-to-date and thinks outside the box.